 The Myeongdong, the primary shopping districts in Seoul, is just a short stroll away.
 Take your time to explore Korean cosmetic shops, as well as look for Korea herb shops and the Ginseng centre.

 DAY 5: SEOUL

-Start your morning at one of the most popular places to visit in Seoul – Bukchon Hanok Village at Samcheongdong.
-It is a “home to hundreds of traditional houses, called hanok, that date back to the Joseon Dynasty.
-Today, many of these hanoks operate as cultural centers, guesthouses, restaurants and tea houses, providing visitors with an opportunity to experience, learn and immerse themselves in traditional Korean culture.”
+Firstly, start your morning at one of the most popular places to visit in Seoul – Bukchon Hanok Village at Samcheongdong.
+It is a “home to hundreds of traditional houses, called Hanok, that date back to the Joseon Dynasty.
+Today, many of these Hanok operate as cultural centres, guesthouses, restaurants and tea houses, providing visitors with an opportunity to experience, learn and immerse themselves in traditional Korean culture.”
 (Visit Korea).

 No visit to South Korean capital is complete without experiencing Noryangjin Fish Market.
 This market is filled with endless restaurants where you can take the fresh catch to be cooked in any way your heart desires.
 To sample some of the best (and freshest) seafood you’ll ever come across take line #1 till the Noryangjin station.

 If you feel adventurous and is interested in eating a live octopus, you must ask for ‘sannakji’!